 If you do not make a written election on the form, you will be placed automatically in a deferred membership status and your contributions will remain on deposit with VCERA.
 However, you may withdraw your funds at any time by completing a disposition form.

 The foregoing is not intended to be tax advice.
-Please consult a tax professional or the IRS for tax-related information prior to requesting a withdrawal of your VCERA contributions.
+Please consult a qualified tax professional for more information prior to requesting a withdrawal of your VCERA contributions.